NixonSchool/WinAPI/README.md

-WINDOWS API PROGRAMMING WITH C
+**WINDOWS API PROGRAMMING WITH C**
 🚀 Welcome to the WinAPI Playground 🪁

+🎉 About This Repository:
 Greetings, my fellow explorer of Windows' peculiar peculiarities!
 You've just landed in my personal amusement park of Windows programming.

-🎉 About This Repository:
 This isn't your typical repo.
 It's my private code carnival where I enjoy the merry-go-round of WinAPI wonders.

 🪐 What to Explore:
 Delve into my treasure trove of code and notes, diving into the fascinating world of Windows, making pixels dance 🎶 .

-😎The code is already provided, all you need is the notes, which I have done for you.
+The code is already provided, all you need is the notes, which I have done for you.
 The rest is on your part to do...

 😉No Need for More Contributors:
 No contributions required—just kick back, have fun, and explore the wild world of WinAPI.